 Management plans can present a suite of options to landowners for their consideration.
-ATFS does not view management plans as a strict blueprint for landowner action, rather that management plans are adaptive and responsive to a number of factors.
+ATFS does not view management plans as a strict blueprint for landowner action, rather that management plans are adaptive and responsive to several factors.
 Qualified ATFS inspectors and third-party assessors should contemplate the following question when assessing the conformance of a management plan to the AFF Standards: does the failure to perform the plan-action constitute a breach of sustainability for this property?
 If the answer is no, then, the landowner is not out of conformance.
 If the answer is yes, this is an issue that needs to be addressed.

-The Landowner should monitor for changes that could interfere with the management objectives as stated in management plan.
-When problems are found, reasonable actions are taken.
+The Landowner should monitor for changes that could interfere with the management objectives as stated in the management plan.

-Monitoring for individual landowners or designated representatives can be achieved by visiting the property on a regular basis, riding through it or walking the trails.
+Monitoring for individual landowners or designated representatives can be achieved by visiting the property on a regular basis, riding or walking the trails.
 This can be done annually or more or less frequently depending on the individual circumstances (region, soils, risk of invasive species, risk of pest outbreaks, etc.).

 Landowners and designated representatives are encouraged to keep a written record of monitoring observations to reflect and document changing conditions-- including the presence of invasive species, pest or disease or storm damage-- along with management activities.
 In addition, these records may also be used to defend against adverse possession claims, substantiate any casualty losses and enable timely response to trespass, illegal dumping, timber theft and insect or disease outbreaks.
-Records of monitoring may be informal, such as handwritten notes, and could include photos, digital technologies, online tools such www.mylandplan.org and other emerging media.
-Landowners are encouraged to update management plans based on monitoring.
-Records of management activities should, over time, demonstrate response to information inputs from monitoring.
+Records of monitoring may be informal, such as handwritten notes, and could include photos, digital technologies, online tools such as and other emerging media.